Policies & Filing Complaints

 A) Complaints concerning District employees

 Concerns raised by parents/guardians about school district personnel should be resolved as quickly as possible.
 Therefore, parents or guardians of students in the RCSD are urged to discuss their concerns directly with the employee(s) in question when concerns surface.
-If this does not solve the problem, please complete the Complaints regarding District employees form found here and submit to Wendy Kelly, Executive Director of Human Resources and Educational Services 6-8.
+If this does not solve the problem, please complete the Complaints regarding District employees form found here and submit to Wendy Kelly, Assistant Superintendent of Human Resources and Educational Services 6-8.

 B) Williams Complaints/Uniform Complaint Procedure